-Cathy Lace is one of Canada’s leading legal experts on the representation of university faculty associations.
-She represents numerous faculty associations in arbitration, labour board and internal university proceedings.
-This includes cases involving tenure and promotion, academic freedom, research ethics and discipline, as well as issues of significance to medical faculty and residents.
+As one of only a handful of lawyers with expertise in university labour relations, Cathy represents numerous faculty associations in grievance arbitration, labour relations board and internal university proceedings.
+This includes issues involving tenure and promotion, academic freedom, research ethics and discipline, as well as issues of significance to medical faculty members and residents.
 Cathy also frequently advises faculty associations on the negotiation of their collective agreements and the resolution of their disputes at interest arbitration.